 10. Bringing a car to campus.
 Many schools don't allow freshmen to bring a car to campus, Christel says.
 But if your school does, you should leave your car at home to save on insurance, gas and parking costs.
 You could walk, bike or take advantage of the school's transportation system, instead.

 12. Taking classes you don't need.
 Christel says that a Sallie Mae survey found that although 92% of students said they would graduate college in five years or fewer, between 60% and 75% actually take six years to get a degree.
-So pick a major as soon as possible and stick to classes that meet the requirements of that major so you're more likely to graduate in four years -- and spend less on tuition and other college costs.
+So pick a major as soon as possible and stick to classes that meet the requirements of that major so you're more likely to graduate in four years - and spend less on tuition and other college costs.
+See our list of college majors that offer students the best prospects.

 14. Waiting until you graduate to start making student loan payments.
 You can lighten your student-loan burden after college by making small payments while you're still in school.
 You can start paying federal loans while you're in college, and some private lenders, such as Sallie Mae, offer an interest-rate discount if you make payments while in school.